Cross-border derby: Chester FC vs Wrexham

+Notable fixtures

+Below are the details for the first ever cross-border derby since Chester's reformation.

+Below are the details for the first ever cross-border derby to be televised since Chester's reformation.
+The game is also notable for its dramatic ending.

 Crossing the divide

 Chester City and Wrexham

 The following players have played for Chester City and Wrexham.
 Footballers currently playing in one of the teams are marked bold.
 Appearances and goals include League only.

 Chester FC and Wrexham

 The following players have played for Chester FC and Wrexham.
 Footballers currently playing in one of the teams are marked bold.
 Appearances and goals include League only.

 Chester City, Chester and Wrexham

 The following players have played for Chester City, Chester FC and Wrexham.
 Footballers currently playing in one of the teams are marked bold.
 Appearances and goals include League only.

 Derby appearances and goals

 Chester FC vs Wrexham

 Below shows the most appeared players and most goals scored within a derby match between Chester and Wrexham.
 Appearances and Goals include all competitions.

 Top all time appearances

 After the match played 11 March 2018.

 All time goal scorers

 After the match played 11 March 2018.